I-DoNt-LiKe-Micro-Soft/Doom-Virus/README.md

 3) Opens ports for ssh, reverse shell etc.
 4) Installs and configures ssh-server on the target machine.
 5) Creates a new user on the system for ssh.
-6) Tries a reverse shell connection.
-7) Moves exe to temp folder, creates a ps1 reverse shell script in the tempfolder and adds it taskscheduler.
+6) Moves exe to temp folder, creates a ps1 reverse shell script in the tempfolder and adds it taskscheduler.
-8) Hides the malware directory.
+7) Hides the malware directory.
-9) Undetected by only windows-defender when reverse shell is removed i need to find another way, like making a python rat.
-10) USB Dropper has been implemented.
+8) USB Dropper has been implemented.
-11) Doom remover, reverses all changes and removes the virus.
+9) Doom remover, reverses all changes and removes the virus.
 -----------------
 Features i want to implement:
 1) Everybrand of Anti-virus needs to be bypassed.